How to Make Your Own Kefir at Home (And Why You Might Get Addicted)

 Ingredients and Tools You’ll Need

-• A breathable cover (coffee filter or clean cloth) and a rubber band
+- A breathable cover (coffee filter or clean cloth) + rubber band

-📌 Pro Tip: Avoid using metal utensils or strainers with your kefir grains.
-Metal can react with the acidic kefir and damage the delicate cultures over time.
+Avoid using metal utensils or strainers.
+Metal can react with acidic kefir and damage the delicate cultures over time.

 The Fermentation Begins